 This article is for those of you who want to export all or large parts of your material from Mediaflow.
 Using FTP, you can include the entire folder structure.

-Connection is made using FTP over TLS (FTPS).
+Connection is made using FTP over TLS (FTPS) or SFTP.
 Unencrypted FTP is not supported.
-Please note that SFTP is currently not supported.

 What is the FTP protocol?

 File Transfer Protocol or FTP is one of the earliest popular file transfer protocols for the Internet.
+Mediaflow supports two secure variants: FTPS (FTP over TLS) and SFTP (SSH File Transfer Protocol).
 First, check how much data you plan to export in one go.
 If your files total more than 50 GB, we recommend that you contact our support team before starting the transfer.

 Which FTP client program do I need?

 Some web browsers have a built-in FTP client, but they offer limited settings and the import may fail.
-We therefore recommend using a dedicated FTP client.
+We therefore recommend using a dedicated FTP client that supports both FTPS and SFTP.
 We recommend the free client FileZilla, which you can find if you follow this link.

 Where can I find my FTP login details?

-Your FTP credentials can be found at the top of the file view, under the upload button.
+Your FTP/SFTP credentials can be found at the top of the file view, under the upload button.
+The host and username are the same for both protocols — only the port differs:

 Configure FileZilla